History of Bukhara: Early Islamic era

-Bukhara in Karakhanid and Khorezmshakh periods
+Karakhanid and Khorezmshakh periods

 In 1005 Bukhara was included into the Turkic state of Karakhanids.
 Karakhanid ruler Arslan Khan ordered the building of one of the most beautiful minarets in the Islamic world, the Minora-i Kalon.

 In the 11th - first third of the 12th centuries, the Karakhanid rulers rebuilt a number of buildings in Bukhara.
 Shams al-mulk Nasr b.
 Ibrahim (1068-1080) rebuilt the burnt cathedral mosque with a minaret between the fortress and the shakhristan, founded a large Shamsabad garden with magnificent buildings near Bukhara, behind the southern gate of Ibrahim.

 In the Karakhanid time, the outstanding poet and scientist Omar Khayyam worked for some time in Bukhara at the invitation of the Karakhanid ruler Shams al mulk.
 Later, Karakhanid Kadyr Khan Dzhabrail b.
 Togryl-tegin Umar (died in 1102) rebuilt the Kulartakin madrasah in the area of Attaran bazaars and was buried in it.

 The Chinese Song Dynasty hired Muslim mercenaries from Bukhara to fight against Khitan nomads.
 5,300 Muslim men from Bukhara were encouraged and invited to move to China in 1070 by the Song emperor Shenzong to help battle the Liao empire in the north-east and repopulate areas ravaged by fighting.
 The emperor hired these men as mercenaries in his campaign against the Liao empire.
 Later on these men were settled between the Sung capital of Kaifeng and Yenching (modern day Beijing).
 The provinces of the north and north-east were settled in 1080 when 10,000 more Muslims were invited into China.
 They were led by the Amir of Bukhara, Sayyid "So-fei-er" in Chinese.
 He is called the "Father" of Chinese Islam.
 Islam was named by the Tang and Song Chinese as Dashi fa ("law of the Arabs").
 He gave Islam the new name of Huihui Jiao ("the Religion of the Huihui").

 At the beginning of the 13th century it was invaded by Muhammad II of Khwarezm (1200–1220).